 Write a recommendation for a contact on LinkedIn or give kudos.
 Or what about the good old fashioned email!

 A friend recommended a dance video by Master KG – it’s great – just do it.
 I was really grateful for that!

 2. What challenges did I face today?

-In lock down this is getting increasingly hard.
-It might even have been the basic process of getting dressed and cleaning the kitchen.
+Some days can be tougher than others.
+It might be something as basic as the process of cleaning the kitchen or dealing with a difficult family member.
 Maybe the challenge was meeting a deadline under difficult conditions, with the kids running amok.
 Perhaps someone on your team made a thoughtless remark and you had to control your reactions.
 No matter how small it was, it was your challenge.